System Context

 The repository includes:

-- runtime architecture and execution context description,
+- runtime architecture and execution-context descriptions,

 - module and integration mapping,

-- step-by-step modernization model,
+- a step-by-step modernization model,

 - domain boundary analysis,

-- operational and evolutionary design considerations,
+- operational and evolutionary design assumptions,

 without exposing business logic or sensitive data.